Entheogen: By entheogen

+By country or territory

 Some countries have legislation that allows for traditional entheogen use.

+United Nations

 Australia

 Between 2011 and 2012, the Australian Federal Government was considering changes to the Australian Criminal Code that would classify any plants containing any amount of DMT as "controlled plants".
 DMT itself was already controlled under current laws.
 The proposed changes included other similar blanket bans for other substances, such as a ban on any and all plants containing mescaline or ephedrine.
 The proposal was not pursued after political embarrassment on realisation that this would make the official Floral Emblem of Australia, Acacia pycnantha (golden wattle), illegal.
 The Therapeutic Goods Administration and federal authority had considered a motion to ban the same, but this was withdrawn in May 2012 (as DMT may still hold potential entheogenic value to native or religious peoples).

 United States

 In 1963 in Sherbert v.
 Verner the Supreme Court established the Sherbert Test, which consists of four criteria that are used to determine if an individual's right to religious free exercise has been violated by the government.
 The test is as follows: